Are you looking for the best Rolex watches?

 Rolex watches use standardized movements for different models.

-Here is a round-up of the best Rolex watches.
+Here is a round-up of the top Rolex watches.

-Men have more options in the Rolex lineup, but some of these models are also popular with women.
+Men have more options in their product lineup, but some of these models are also popular with women.

 The Rolex Submariner is the standard in diving watches.